 The use of power plans efficiently makes the battery last longer.
-There are three default power plans in Windows, Maximum Performance, Balanced and Power Saver.
+There are three default power plans in Windows: Maximum Performance, Balanced and Power Saver.
 Power Saver makes the computer use less battery by compromising on performance while balanced keeps a balance between power consumption and performance.
 Maximum performance plan does not limit any kind of resource usage on the laptop.

 Previously I was using utilities like Boray Power which automatically switches to power saver mode if the laptop is inactive for a specific period of time.
-And Power Plan Assistant which gives you a lot of options when configuring the power plan of your choice.
+Power Plan Assistant which gives you a lot of options when configuring the power plan of your choice.

-Full Throttle goes a little further by activating maximum performance plan for specific programs only.
+Full Throttle goes a little further by activating the maximum performance plan for specific programs only.
 The programs are user selectable.
 Using Full Throttle is quite simple as it resides in the system tray all the time.

-After you have selected you first program, you will see that your selected power plan will be changed to high performance but this mode will only be used for selected applications.
+After you have selected your first program, you will see that your selected power plan will be changed to high performance but this mode will only be used for selected applications.
 All other programs and apps will remain in the previous power plan.

 One thing to take care is that if you are operating in a hot environment, turning on maximum performance mode will result in the rise in operating temperatures of the laptop.
-Since I work in a hot environment, I keep the power plan to power saver which consumes less energy and the laptop does not get heated up soon.
+Since I work in a hot environment, I keep the power plan to power saver which consumes less energy and the laptop does not get heated up quickly.

 What do you do to use your laptop battery life efficiently?